eshil-patel/Database-Project--Bar-Beer-drinker/README.md

 # BarBeerDrinker Demo Project

+This was a group project done in 3 parts: creating a database schema, generating synthetic data, and displaying this data in tables/ charts with Node.js in an Angular framework, with Flask as the backend.

 This project is structured so that there are two folders - one for UI development using Angular and the other for the server-side application using Flask.

 ## Running a development version of the UI